 Latvian won by a grand victory of 40%, however, it looked quite odd, isn't it?
 At least, that's what I thought.
 It is still my favorite language, and I would definitely relearn it again when the right moment comes.
-Then, Russian and German at the next rank with 13%, and Turkish and Arabic with 12 %.
+Then, Russian and German were at the next rank with 13%, and Turkish and Arabic with 12 %.
 Vietnamese and Afrikaans with 8%.
 Swedish with 7%.
 Italian, Thai, and Dutch with 6%.
 Bulgarian, Persian, Burmese, and Tagalog with 5%.
 Hindi with 4%.
 Lastly, Cantonese with 3%.

 My choice was narrowed down to Russian and German.
 It was quite difficult to decide, considering the importance of these languages in international-scale society.
-I have had a little experience with both languages, so learning any of it in 2016 would just be a matter of continuing what I have left before.
+I have had a little experience with both languages, so learning any of them in 2016 would just be a matter of continuing what I have left before.

 It has always been my dream to learn languages from a different family.
-It is because languages of different family groups usually share a little similarity, thus, it will not be easy in the beginning.
+This is because languages of different family groups usually share a little similarity, thus, it will not be easy in the beginning.
 However, once you have acquired a certain level of knowledge in the language, it is easier to learn the other language of the same family.
 So, it is pretty much like exploring a new world.

 After thorough thinking, I made my decision.
 So, my chosen language for 2016 is...RUSSIAN...!

-Hopefully, Russian would be the first language from Slavic family that I could speak to a certain level, at least, up to conversational, which means that I would be able to talk about topics like self-introduction, asking direction, expressing myself, all basic conversations.
+Hopefully, Russian would be the first language from my Slavic family that I could speak to a certain level, at least, up to conversational, which means that I would be able to talk about topics like self-introduction, asking directions, expressing myself, all basic conversations.
 As usual, I always start language learning by reading phrasebooks, not grammar books.
 Besides, I also do massive listening input by reading to audio or radio.

 This is my story, what's yours?